morris/nito/README.md

 ## Motivation

-jQuery is a well-designed, proven tool but it lacks structure, which is why jQuery-based code often looks like spaghetti and developers easily turn to React, Angular and similar frameworks.
+jQuery is an exceptionally well-designed tool but jQuery-based code often lacks structure, which is why developers often favor React, Angular and similar frameworks.
-Component thinking and pure updates&mdash;likely the most valued features of React&mdash;give structure and simplicity, and Nito implements these concepts with minimal effort:
+Component thinking and pure updates (likely the most valuable features of React) give structure and simplicity, and Nito enables these concepts on top of the most used JavaScript library ever:

 - Define **reusable components** with jQuery or Zepto
 - Designed for **pure updates** driven by minimal state
 - One simple class factory, a few functions, <500 lines
 - Not a framework&mdash;never gets in the way
 - Pairs well with [Bootstrap](http://getbootstrap.com)
+- ES2015, no build steps required
 - Server-side batteries included